Reading: Appendix A. Bridges to the first volume

 Specification gateway as a mandatory gatePart 7.
 Specification CI

-File arbitration of a disputed changePart 8.
-File Arbitration of Disputed Change
+File-based arbitration of a disputed changePart 8.
+File-Based Arbitration of a Disputed Change

 Model routing and tiered budgetsPart 9.
-Tiered Budgets
+Tier Budgets

-Integration with production API and auto-remediationPart 11.
+Production API integration and auto-remediationPart 11.
 Production API

-Final production exam and evidence packagePart 13.
-Practical Exam
+Final production capstone and evidence bundlePart 13.
+Practical Capstone

 The table above is the bridge that turns an abstract production scenario into a continuation of the educational project.
-In individual chapters of the second volume (for example, in Part 12 — production SDD anti-patterns), references to the first volume are also placed in the footer as a separate block; in other chapters they are woven into the text at the point of discussion.
+In some chapters of the second volume (for example, in part 12 — production SDD antipatterns), references to the first volume are also placed in a separate block at the bottom; in the other chapters, they are woven into the text at the point of discussion.

 My notes